McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/attachments/index.en.md

     >     * **_index.files**
     >       * attachment.pdf

-3. For simple pages, attachments must be placed in a folder named like your page and ending with `.files`.
+3. For simple pages, attachments must be placed in a directory named like your page and ending with `.files`.

     {{% badge style="warning" title=" " %}}Warning{{% /badge %}} This is only available for Hugo < `0.112.0`